ABOUT THEATRE DIRECT

 - To reflect and celebrate the cultural diversity of our audience through the stories we tell and the people who tell them.

-- To nurture our audience’s appreciation of the arts through and each other through accessible community and education programs.
+- To nurture our audience’s appreciation of the arts and each other through accessible community and education programs.

 Our work is driven by a belief that young people deserve truth not diversion, that they have a cultural right to meaningful content and compelling, relevant theatre.
 We view our audience as thinking, feeling, complex individuals, not as a market.
 Our future audiences and our present audience need and demand theatre that engages all their faculties and feelings.